omotodun2002/Ceres/README.md

 ## Features

 - **CKAN Harvester** — Fetch datasets from any CKAN-compatible portal
+- **Multi-portal Batch Harvest** — Configure multiple portals in `portals.toml` and harvest them all at once
 - **Delta Harvesting** — Only regenerate embeddings for changed datasets (99.8% API cost savings)
 - **Semantic Search** — Find datasets by meaning using Gemini embeddings
 - **Multi-format Export** — Export to JSON, JSON Lines, or CSV